hanjingo/doc/NOTE/CPP_TEMPLATES/chapter8.md

 2. Nontype parameters
 3. Template template parameters

 Type parameters are introduced with either the keyword `typename` or the keyword `class`: The two are entirely equivalent.
-The keyword must be followed by a simple identifier and that identifier must be followed by a comma to denote the start of the next parameter declaration, a closing angle bracket (>) to denote the end of the parameterization clause, or an equal sign (=) to denote the beginning of a default template argument.
+The keyword must be followed by a simple identifier, and that identifier must be followed by a comma to denote the start of the next parameter declaration, a closing angle bracket (>) to denote the end of the parameterization clause, or an equal sign (=) to denote the beginning of a default template argument.

 Nontype template parameters stand for constant values that can be determined at compile or link time.
 The type of such a parameter(in other words, the type of the value for which it stands) must be one of the following: